Carl Gottlieb Ehler: Career

-Euler replied to Ehler and Kuhn in April 1736:
+Euler replied to Ehler and Kühn in April 1736:

 “Thus you see, most noble sir, how this type of solution bears little relationship to mathematics and I do not understand why you expect a mathematician to produce it rather than anyone else, for the solution is based on reason alone, and its discovery does not depend on any mathematical principle.
 Because of this, I do not know why even questions which bear so little relationship to mathematics are solved more quickly by mathematicians than by others.
 In the meantime most noble sir, you have a assigned this question to the geometry of position but I am ignorant as to what this new discipline involves, and as to which types of problem Leibniz and Wolff expected to see expressed this way.”

-While this letter seems to suggest Euler's reluctance to tackle such problem, Kuhn and Ehler had piqued his intellectual curiosity by proposing the solution is part of a new style of mathematics.
-This enticement is what led the great mathematician to solve the problem and eventually bring to light the new mathematical genre known as geometria situs.
+While this letter seems to suggest Euler's reluctance to tackle such problem, Kühn and Ehler had piqued his intellectual curiosity by proposing that the solution is part of a new style of mathematics.
+Euler solved the problem, contributing to the new mathematical genre Leibniz had named geometria situs, and laying the foundations of topology.

 Along with the correspondence between mathematicians, Ehler also takes his place in history by his post as mayor of Danzig.
 He was mayor three different times, first in 1741, then in 1745, and finally in 1751.
 After overseeing the mayoral office of Danzig for the third and final time, Ehler retired to private life and died in 1753.

-While not the most important of historical figures, Carl Gottlieb Ehler contributed to the correspondence of key mathematical figures, and their solutions continued the expansion of such mathematical fields like graph theory and number theory.